pepstock-org/Charba/readme.md

  * change `AbstractPlugin` class, removing all methods leaving only `getId` (because the `Plugin` interface has got all default methods) and new constructor where the plugin id is mandatory.
  * change `borderDashOffset` option from int to double in all classes where referenced.
  * remove `setOptions(List<T>)`, `getOptionsAsList` and `getOptionsType` methods from `Plugins` configuration and options classes.
+ * rename `ScaleLabelAlign` enumeration class to `ScaleTitleAlign` in order to keep it align with CHART.JS names.

 ### Features